 If you find yourself telling the same story again and again, a fun way to shakes things up is to change the ending.
 Make it silly, suspenseful, or just plain different – and see how your little one responds.
 You can also invite your little one to help you come up with an ending they would prefer.
 Changing the ending of recurrent stories can also help with childhood fears or anxieties, especially around times of transition.
 A story is a safe way for your little one to both experience and succeed over things or situations that may scare them.

-Use story shells (or stones) as a physical prompt.
+Use story stones (or shells) as a physical prompt.

 Story shells – or stones – can be created as your stories call for them.
 You can start your own set by following this lovely story shells tutorial or you can use these story stones.
 A core set of familiar characters can easily set you and your little one up for a variety of fun and imaginative stories.
 The easily-identifiable graphic nature of story shells also encourage your little one along the path of language learning, offering a visual depiction of objects that are simultaneously appearing in your oral stories.
 But best of all, it is a special moment when your little one is able to use their story shells to tell you a story.